HwWobbe/WipHww/README.md

           - it seems a bit more quidance is needed.

   - re-test PythonH
-    - stay focused on PrImprovements
+    - stay focused on Pr.Improvements

 - try using the GIST(s) in an automated manner
   - apply these insights. if only as a test